royalapplications/docs/src/r2021/scripting/rjson/available-properties/royaljsonobject.md

 - **Data Type**: Key/Value pairs
 - **Alternative Data Type**: Array of [RoyalJSONCustomProperty](~/scripting/rjson/available-properties/royaljsoncustomproperty.html)
 - **Applies To**: All object types
 - **Description**: The custom properties of the object.
 You can either pass in key/value pairs or an array of objects of type RoyalJSONCustomProperty.
 If using key/value pairs, the key will be the name of the custom property and the value will be its value.
-All custom properties specified that way will be of type "Text".
+All custom properties specified that way will be of type `Text`.
 It's not possible to specify a different type when using key/value pairs.
 If using an array of objects instead, specify the name of the custom property using `Name`, the value using `Value` and the type using `Type` (Supported types are: `Text`, `Protected`, `URL`, `Email`, `Address`, `Phone`, `Date`, `YesNo`, `Header`)
 - **Example**: `"CustomProperties": { "PIN Code": "1234" }`
-- **Alternate Example**: `"CustomProperties": [ { "Name": "PIN Code", "Value": "1234", "Type": "Protected" } ]`
+- **Example 2**: `"CustomProperties": [ { "Name": "PIN Code", "Value": "1234", "Type": "Protected" } ]`

 ## CredentialsFromParent
 - **Data Type**: Boolean